Code Optimization for Framer Website Performance

 If you need more help with advanced integrations, read our guide on Exploring Advanced Features in Framer Templates: What You Need to Know.

 A 1-second delay in page load time can lead to 7% lower conversion rates, highlighting why leaner scripts are crucial.
+For deeper context on why speed matters, explore how Core Web Vitals affect Framer site performance.

 Best Practices for Handling Third-Party Integrations

 Third-party scripts such as chat widgets, analytics tools, and marketing trackers can significantly enhance functionality on Framer websites.
 However, if not implemented strategically, they can increase page load times, cause render-blocking issues, and degrade the overall user experience.
-By optimising how and when these scripts load, you can maintain a high-performing site without sacrificing essential functionality.
+By optimizing how and when these scripts load, you can maintain a high-performing site without sacrificing essential functionality.

 Script Loading Strategies